Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/firewall_network/guide.en-gb.md

 > The Edge Network Firewall protects a specific IP associated with a server (or service).
 Therefore, if you have a server with multiple IP addresses, you must configure each IP separately.
 >

 Log in to the [OVHcloud Control Panel](/links/manager), open the `Network`{.action} menu in the left-hand sidebar and click `Public IP Addresses`{.action}.
-You can use the drop-down menu underneath **"My public IP addresses and associated services"** to filter your services according to category.
+You can use the drop-down menu underneath **"My public IP addresses and associated services"** to filter your services according to category, or directly type the desired IP address in the search bar.

 ![filter service](images/selectservice_cut.png){.thumbnail}